Transference-OperatorHaven/Obsidian-Vault-VtM-MCR/Characters/Prince.md

 The leader of the local [[Camarilla]], they head the vampire populace in Manchester regardless of the lower kindred's thoughts on their rule.
+The prince of Manchester is a [[Malkavian]]